Howells (department store): History

 James Howell was the son of a Pembrokeshire farmer.
 On 21 October 1865, he opened a shop in The Hayes, Cardiff, in a building called Stuart Hall.
 In August 1867, the drapery shop moved to St Mary Street.
 By 1892, he had a shop which extended from Trinity Street in the east, to St Mary Street in the west.
-The first part of the current store was built in the late-19th century, this part of the building includes an ornate facade that is visible on St Mary Street.
+The first part of the current store was built in the late 19th century and includes an ornate facade on St Mary Street.
 In the 1920s, a large and well-proportioned neoclassical extension was built up to the corner of St Mary Street and Heol-y-Cawl.
 A unique result of this extension was that Bethany Chapel, built on the site of an earlier chapel in 1865, was absorbed into the fabric of the building and its frontage was incorporated into the interior and is still visible in the store today, fronting onto the men's Aquascutum department.

 Howells Department Store was a family-run business, owned and managed by the family of James Howell.
 After Howell's death in 1909, his 11 children formed a private limited company, James Howell & Co Ltd. Further extensions were added throughout the 1930s, 1950s and 1960s, causing the building to show the architectural trends of the Late Victorian era to the Modernism of the 1960s.

 The James Howell empire extended across Wharton Street, connected by a bridge, where a car showroom was built (now Cotswold Outdoor Ltd), and a funeral home was also established by the family on the St Mary Street side of the store.
-Both these businesses were short lived, and the car showroom was bought by rival David Morgan, who extended his store, and the premises of the funeral home became part of the store.
+Both these businesses were short-lived; the car showroom was bought by rival David Morgan, who extended his store, and the premises of the funeral home became part of the department store.

-In 1963, the store was bought (by this time it was owned by a company in Bournemouth) by Welsh banker Sir Julian Hodge for £3 million, with Hodge promising the ownership would never again leave Wales.
-The shop was extensively refurbished.
+In 1963, by which time it was owned by a Bournemouth company, Howells was bought for £3 million by Welsh banker Sir Julian Hodge, who promised the ownership would never again leave Wales.
+The store was extensively refurbished.
 In April 1972, Hodge and the Howells directors sold the shop to the House of Fraser chain, in a deal worth £5 million, meaning the store ceased to be an independent department store (or with Welsh ownership).

 While under the ownership of Mohamed Al-Fayed, the House of Fraser chain prompted controversy with its sale of animal fur.
 In the late 1980s, activists petrol bombed the Howells store, along with the flagship Harrods store and the store's Plymouth branch.
-The ethical sourcing policy has now sought to resolve this issue, with the company not using any fur products in its clothing.
+The company subsequently sought to resolve the issue with an ethical sourcing policy including not using fur products in its clothing.

-In the 1990s, the Victorian frontage on St Mary Street, neglected for the best part of 50 years, was cleaned and restored, greatly enhancing the building's appearance.

-The building is Grade II* listed.